Tumblr: Revenue sources

 In an interview with Nicole Lapin of Bloomberg West on September 7, 2012, David Karp said the site was monetized by advertising.
 Their first advertising launch started in May 2012 after 16 experimental campaigns.
 Tumblr made $13 million in revenue in 2012 and hoped to make $100 million in 2013.
 Tumblr reportedly spent $25 million to fund operations in 2012.

 In 2013, Tumblr began allowing companies to pay to promote their own posts to a larger audience.
 Tumblr Head of Sales, Lee Brown, has quoted the average ad purchase on Tumblr to be nearly six figures.
 Tumblr also allows premium theme templates to be sold for use by blogs.

 In July 2016, advertisements were implemented by default across all blogs.
 Users may opt-out, and the service stated that a revenue sharing program would be implemented at a later date.

 In February 2022, Tumblr launched an ad-free subscription option that removes the marketing from microblogs for $5 per month, or $40 per year.

+During an AMA on July 11, 2023, the CEO said that Tumblr was financially in the red, losing $30 million a year.

 Criticism

 Copyright issues

 Tumblr has received criticism for copyright violations by participating bloggers; however, Tumblr accepts Digital Millennium Copyright Act (DMCA) take-down notices.
 Tumblr's visual appeal has made it ideal for photoblogs that often include copyrighted works from others that are re-published without payment.
 Tumblr users can post unoriginal content by "Reblogging", a feature on Tumblr that allows users to re-post content taken from another blog onto their own blog with attribution.

+In addition to these copyright infringements, Tumblr has at times been weaponized by individuals seeking to raise DMCA notices against other sites.
+Investigative news site Project Brazen stated that, shortly after publishing a story on 10 October 2023, an account was created on Tumblr that republished the content of their story and backdated it to 8 October 2023, two days before their article came out.
+Following a copyright infringement complaint filed on legal archive Lumen and without checking the veracity of the source, Google delisted the Project Brazen article.
+After learning of the complaint, Tumblr removed the account and its posts.

 Security

 Tumblr has been forced to manage spam and security problems.
 For example, a chain letter scam in May 2011 affected 130,000 users.

-On December 3, 2012, Tumblr was attacked by a cross-site scripting worm deployed by the Internet troll group Gay Nigger Association of America.
+On December 3, 2012, Tumblr was attacked by a cross-site scripting worm deployed by the internet troll group Gay Nigger Association of America.
 The message urged users to harm themselves and criticized blogging in general.